 Migrating to the cloud means peace of mind for your organization in more than one way.
 First, cloud-based enterprise solutions offer excellent disaster recovery abilities that prepare you for the worst.
 If disaster strikes, cloud solutions allow you to replicate content in multiple locations.
 It also helps your organization to get your vital systems up and running promptly.
 These disaster recovery implementations come tailored to your Hyland application at no added cost.
 This way, you can get back to business as usual sooner.
 IDG’s study also found that 67% of survey respondents reported disaster recovery as the most appealing and persuasive advantage of cloud-based enterprise solutions.

 Additionally, private, managed clouds offer excellent data security.
-The Hyland Cloud features individual encryption, which rules out data commingling altogether.
-Your data is securely protected while in use, in transit, and while untouched.
+The Hyland Cloud features individual encryption, which means that your data is securely protected while in use, in transit, and while untouched.

 Scalability and Flexibility